+In the opening minute, the 22-year-old goaled after taking a big pack mark.
 Then came another contested grab and scoring assists with a spectacular tap-out and a deft knock-on, before being accidentally knocked out in a clash of heads with teammate Ben Cunnington.

 The Lions also suffered an early casualty with Ashley McGrath being given the red vest after sustaining a shin injury.